-<Background> The European Commission submitted a proposal for a Directive (COM(2013) 207) in April 2013.
-The European Parliament and the Council reached an agreement in February 2014 on the final text of a Directive amending Directive 2013/34/EU as regards disclosure of non-financial and diversity information by certain large companies and groups.
-According to the final text: - Large undertakings which are public-interest entities exceeding on their balance sheet dates the criterion of average number of employees during the financial year of 500 shall include in the management report a non-financial statement containing information to the extent necessary for an understanding of the undertaking's development, performance, position and impact of its activity, relating to, as a minimum, environmental, social and employee matters, respect for human rights, anti-corruption and bribery matters. - The Commission shall prepare non-binding guidelines on methodology for reporting non-financial information, including non-financial key performance indicators, general and sectorial, with a view to facilitate relevant, useful and comparable disclosure of non-financial information by EU undertakings.
+The European Parliament and the Council reached an agreement in February 2014 on the final text of the Directive.
+The Directive was formally adopted on 22 October 2014 and published in the Official Journal on 15 November 2014. <Background> The European Parliament and the Council adopted the Directive 2014/95/EU on 22 October 2014.
+According to the text of the Directive: - Large undertakings which are public-interest entities exceeding on their balance sheet dates the criterion of the average number of 500 employees during the financial year shall include in the management report a non-financial statement containing information to the extent necessary for an understanding of the undertaking's development, performance, position and impact of its activity, relating to, as a minimum, environmental, social and employee matters, respect for human rights, anti-corruption and bribery matters. - The Commission shall prepare non-binding guidelines on methodology for reporting non-financial information, including non-financial key performance indicators, general and sectoral, with a view to facilitating relevant, useful and comparable disclosure of non-financial information by undertakings.
 In doing so, the Commission shall consult relevant stakeholders.
-The Commission shall publish the guidelines no later than 24 months after the entry into force of this Directive.
-WP-A / # 17 / J to E Product Safety/Market Surveillance 17.1 Product safety and market surveillance package proposal The BRT requests the authorities of the EU to proceed prudently in the deliberation of the Product Safety and Market Surveillance Package, in particular, Article 7 of the proposal for a Regulation on consumer product safety by which the indication of the country of origin would become mandatory.
+The Commission shall publish the guidelines by 6 December 2016.
+WP-A / # 19 / J to E Product Safety/Market Surveillance 19.1 Product safety and market surveillance package proposal The BRT requests the authorities of the EU to proceed prudently in the deliberation of the Product Safety and Market Surveillance Package, in particular, Article 7 of the proposal for a Regulation on consumer product safety by which the indication of the country of origin would become mandatory.
 The BRT believes that the mandatory indication of the country of origin would not necessarily improve safety for consumers but that it would place substantial administrative burden on manufacturers and/or importers.
-The BRT therefore believes the mandatory indication of the country of origin should not be included in the Package. <Recent progress> This is a new recommendation.

-<Background> The European Commission proposed on 13 February 2013 the Product Safety and Market Surveillance Package - A proposal for a Regulation on market surveillance of products (COM(2013)75) and a Proposal for a Regulation on consumer product safety (COM(2013)78).
+The BRT therefore believes the mandatory indication of the country of origin should not be included in the Package. <Recent progress> There has been little progress.
+The proposal is under deliberation in the European Parliament and the Council. <Background> The European Commission proposed on 13 February 2013 the Product Safety and Market Surveillance Package - A proposal for a Regulation on market surveillance of products (COM(2013)75) and a Proposal for a Regulation on consumer product safety (COM(2013)78).
 The package is now at a final stage of deliberations in the Council.
 The Article 7 of a Proposal for a Regulation on consumer product safety requires manufacturers and importers to ensure that products bear an indication of the country of origin of the product.
-17.2 Market Surveillance under the New Legislative Framework The BRT supports the general direction the European Commission and the Member States are taking for harmonising market surveillance.
+19.2 Market Surveillance under the New Legislative Framework The BRT supports the general direction the European Commission and the Member States are taking for harmonising market surveillance.
 This is an important step for fair movement of products.
 The BRT requests the European Commission and the Member States to disclose all the relevant information regarding the progress of this process and the implementation of the market surveillance in each Member State.
 The BRT also requests the European Commission and the Member States to give industry an opportunity for contributing to developing the framework of harmonised market surveillance.
-The BRT would like to thank the Directorate General of the European Commission concerned for the involvement of the industry and requests that the it should continue to consult stakeholders widely - preferably through public consultation when draft guidance for the New Legislative Framework is ready. < Recent Progress > Some progress has been seen for this recommendation.
+The BRT would like to thank the Directorate General of the European Commission concerned for the involvement of the industry and requests that it should continue to consult stakeholders widely - preferably through public consultation when draft guidance for the New Legislative Framework is ready. < Recent Progress > Some progress has been seen for this recommendation.